Ch-Chand/Student-Attendance-using-Face-Recognition-FYP-/README.md

 - Storing of details of a person in a training dataset
 - Testing of the faces with the trained image
 - Automatic modifications in the files without any other persons.

+# Conclusion
+The construction of a facial recognition system for recording attendance was intended to be the focus of this project.
+The primary objective that I wanted to accomplish with this project was to design and develop a very quick, straightforward, and lightweight application that would be able to record attendance based on face recognition in real time.
+And because of these qualities, I decided to go with Tkinter as my GUI framework because it is very lightweight and easy to work with.

+The ideas of facial recognition and LBPH are dissected in great detail during the course of this thesis.
+In a similar manner, application development with Tkinter is also covered, and this is then followed by explanations and examples of its implementation.
+As a consequence of the project, a functional prototype of a facial recognition system was created.
+This system allows the administrator to add students along with information about them to the database.
+After then, teachers are able to log in to the system and record the student's attendance there.
+A camera analyses the student's face to determine their identity before entering their attendance into a database.
+The attendance data of the pupils was available to both the teaching staff and the administration.

+In general, the project was effective in displaying how LBPH can be implemented in Tkinter to develop a desktop application.
+This was one of the primary goals of the project.
+After it has been put into place, it can be utilised to take attendance of students and to preserve a record of each student's attendance.
+This project has the potential to be developed further in the future by adding more features that are geared at both teachers and students.
+There is potential for the addition of more features, such as assignments, outcomes, and grades.